Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Sandra Gallardo over 1 year ago
+Sandra Gallardo almost 2 years ago

 Please vote no. We need to invest in fixing homelessness in Sacramento. —East Sacramento resident.